LazyLyrics/carter-py/README.md

 # `carterpy`: A Python Wrapper for the Carter API

 `carterpy` is a Python package that provides a simple wrapper for the Carter API.
-It allows you to easily send text messages to the API and receive responses.
+It allows you to easily send text messages to the API and receive responses, with the ability to add more complex functionality

 ## Installation